Working at City

 Research plays an integral role within City and is a core focus for all of our academic Schools.
 The development of our researchers - academic and research staff and our doctoral students - is a critical part of our overall mission.
 In addition to a range of services to support research and enterprise activities, we provide an annual Researcher Development programme for both staff who are new to research and academics who want to develop further skills or make a greater impact with their research.
 Our own senior academics contribute their expertise to many of the events, for example to help less experienced staff put together strong funding proposals, manage projects once funding is obtained, supervise research students effectively and write better publications.

 Our recognition that excellent leadership is crucial to our continued success is reflected in our commitment to and investment in a range of development opportunities for staff designed to enhance and develop our leadership and management capacity at all levels.
-Our comprehensive development provision offered through the Leadership and Staff Development Unit includes full programmes, workshops, action learning, coaching, mentoring and online resources.
+Our comprehensive development provision offered through Organisational Development includes full programmes, workshops, action learning, coaching, mentoring and online resources.

 We want our staff to understand what is expected of them and how City's systems and procedures work.
 In addition to Institution and local School or Department induction sessions which provide general information (covering topics such as educational development, marketing and brand, trade unions, and sustainability), new staff are expected to attend courses on equality and diversity awareness and basic health and safety.
 Training also covers our appraisal system and, for those who are new to the higher education sector, how the UK higher education system works.